MNB (TV channel): History

 On September 27, 1967, the Mongolian National Television started broadcasts, and with it started Mongolian TV Broadcasting.
+Coverage was limited to Ulan Bator with a relay in Darkhan being added shortly after.
 Initially all programmes were broadcast live but in December 1971 the Mongolian TV studios opened and another important step towards improving the quality of the images and enabling the pre-recording of documentaries and short films was taken.
 This in turn enabled the broadcast schedule to become much more varied and entertaining.
-Since the 1980s Mongolian National Broadcaster began working with a new generation of equipment made in Japan, France and Russia and this, along with a new TV centre being put into commission, made the transition to colour possible.
+Since the 1980s Mongolian National Broadcaster began working with a new generation of equipment made in Japan, France and Soviet Union and this, along with a new TV centre being put into commission, made the transition to colour possible.

+During communist rule, Mongol Television was a propaganda tool, showing supposedly flawless Mongolia.
+It was the monopoly until the early-1990s, when it lost its monopoly to the private sector.

 Until the mid-1980s, programs were only watched by a small percentage of the population but with the help of radio relay lines reception was extended.
 In 1991 it began broadcasting via the Asiasat satellite and this allowed its programs to be received in even the remotest parts of Mongolia.
 Today some 70% of the country's population watch the national TV channel.

+In October 2000, MNTV moved the airtime of its evening news program Tsagiin Hürd (The Wheel of Time) from 9pm to 8pm, coinciding with Eagle TV's newscast.
+This came as part of a broader revamp of the channel, which also included a morning news service.

+By the 2000s, after the arrival of democracy, MNB was still conservative.
+Forum, the country's biggest political talk show as of 2006, was financed by the Open Society Foundations, which helped democratize media in Mongolia.